MalikSh96/AnimeTracker/readme.md

 users information, such as `username` and `email`.
 Same issue is present with `animename`.

 ### Issue with Users remaining signed in
-- Users who closes their tab or closes their browser, still remain signed in, even though not having *ticked* the checkbox for remaining signed in.
+- Users who closes their tab or closes their browser still remain signed in, even though **not** having *ticked* the checkbox for remaining signed in.

 #### Minor